tumble1999/savaslabs.github.io/_posts/2015-10-23-all-things-open-conference.md

 [All Things Open conference](http://allthingsopen.org/) conference.
 The conference is hosted in Raleigh, so for those of us carless folks, it is a very accessible world-class conference a mere 30-minute bus ride away.
-I attended the conference last year (it's 2nd year running) and enjoyed a shallow dive into a [wide variety](http://allthingsopen.org/schedule/) of open source technologies.
+I attended the conference last year (its 2nd year running) and enjoyed a shallow dive into a [wide variety](http://allthingsopen.org/schedule/) of open source technologies.
 Some of which was applicable to the work I was doing, and some of which was more geared towards inspiration, new ideas, and learning about